Bali Shell Museum

 Bali and Indonesia’s only shell museum0

-(Bali Shell Museum closed in April 2014, moving to new location in Ubud).
+(Bali Shell Museum closed down in April 2014, but moved to Pengosekan in Ubud).

 Among the museums and galleries in Bali, nothing comes close to the Bali Shell Museum, which opened in 2009 as the only establishment in the Indonesian archipelago that houses shell varieties of unimaginable shapes and sizes, including 100-year-old fossilised specimens and items converted into fine art.
 The three-floor site that occupies over a half of an office building on the Sunset Road in Kuta is unassuming, its insides hinted only by a large stylised signage with starfish and wave motifs above glass windows.
 Inside is a vast collection of seashells from Indonesia and all over the world – the result of dedication and a lifelong passion of its founder.
 Whether you’re a conchologist or not, the Bali Shell Museum will keep you amused and amazed for hours.